 If your lesson requires you to use APA format to cite your sources and you're using a PowerPoint presentation as a source, you'll be expected to treat the PowerPoint presentation very much like you would another source with a few differences.
 Start with the author's last name and first initial.
 Add the middle initial if given.
 This is followed by the year the presentation was published and the title of the presentation.

 The two differences between citing a PowerPoint presentation in APA format and another work is that you'll put the phrase "PowerPoint slides" in brackets after the title of the presentations followed by the phrase "Retrieved from" and the URL where you found the presentation.

 Here's an example of a properly formatted PowerPoint citation for a bibliography in APA format (based on a fictitious source):

-a citation in the body of the paper use the author's last name and the date the
+For a citation in the body of the paper use the author's last name and the date the speech was published:

 If you've got other types of sources you need to cite in APA Style or if you've got questions about APA style, you can find answers on the APA Style site.

 How to Cite a Presentation in MLA Format